jakubowiczish/ElevatorSystem/README.md

    a) if the floor is within the bounds of the sublist (floor > 2 and floor < 8) and the sublist does not contain the floor         then we look for the place to insert the floor into the levels list - for instance:
       - floor is equal to 5 so it is withing bounds (5 > 2 and 5 < 8) and the sublist does not contain 5 (5 != 2 and 5 != 3         and 5 != 7 and 5 != 8) -
-      the floor is being added to the list in suitable position (for example above levels list after insertion of 5 looks           like: [2,3,5,7,8,4]
+      the floor is being added to the list in a suitable position (for example above levels list after insertion of 5 looks         like: [2,3,5,7,8,4]
    b) otherwise, if the currentLevel < floor, then floor is being added at the beginning of the list
                  if not, floor is being added just after the increasing sub list

 3. When the elevator is going DOWN:
-   - similarly to the situation when elevator is going UP, there is now need to theck if there is a sublist of levels that      are decreasing e.g. for list [6,5,4,3,7,8] the decreasing sublist is: [6,5,4,3]
+   - similarly to the situation when elevator is going UP, there is now need to theck if there is a sublist of levels that      are decreasing e.g. for list [6,5,3,7,8] the decreasing sublist is: [6,5,3]

-   a)
+   a) if the floor is between bounds and sublist does not contain the floor - the floor is being added to the list in a             suitable position for instance - when the floor = 4, the list after inserting is: [6,5,4,3,7,8]
+   b) otherwise, if the currentLevel > floor, then floor is being added at the beginning of the list
+                 if not, floor is being added just after the decreasing sub list

+When the most suitable elevator for insterting floor is found, there is time to insert destination level to the list.

+The destination floor (destination = floor + offset) is to be added to the list accordingly to its position in relation to floor, as it should always be visited after the floor

+#
+All important methods are described by means of java docs

 ## Usage
 You can see exemplary usage of the program below: